Banyo, Queensland: History

 In January 1927, 102 allotments of the "Northgate Extension Estate" were advertised to be auctioned by Edward S. Crawford & Co., property salesmen, in conjunction with John Coleman, auctioneer.
 The map advertising the auction states the Estate has salubrious sea breezes with the Sandgate to Brisbane bus service that passes handy to the estate and 68 passenger trains daily.

 In September 1927, a plan of the "Purdy Estate" was drawn up by Ernest C. Henzell and W. Carlyle Henzell, Land Agents.
 The map advertising the land sale shows the land allotments near Banyo Station.

 In September 1928, the "Robinson's Paddock Estate" made up of 81 allotments was advertised to be auctioned by Isles, Love, & Co.
 Limited, auctioneers.
 The map advertising the auction states the Estate is handy to the station, schools, churches and stores. water and electric light pass the estate, and it is situated within a few miles of the popular sea beaches of Sandgate, Nudgee and Cribb Island.

 St Pius' Catholic Primary School opened on 16 March 1947.
 It was operated by the Sisters of St Joseph of the Sacred Heart.

 Banyo State High School opened on 2 February 1954 and closed on 31 December 2002.
 It was reopened in January 2003 as Earnshaw State College, after merging with Nudgee State School, creating a "P-12" college.

-The Banyo Library opened in 1981 with a major refurbishment in 2009.